mike-westaway/15b-private-network-standard-agent-setup-byovnet/additional-projects/README.md

 - **Storage isolation**: Each project has its own dedicated container with RBAC scoped at the container level
   - Only the project's managed identity can access its specific container
   - Projects cannot access each other's containers
+- **AI Search isolation**: Each project has its own dedicated index with RBAC scoped at the index level
+  - Only the project's managed identity can read/write to its specific index
+  - Projects cannot access each other's indexes
+  - Includes both read and write permissions at the index level
 - **Cosmos DB isolation**: Each project gets its own collections within the shared Cosmos DB
-- **AI Search isolation**: Role-based access control ensures projects only access their own indexes
+  - Role-based access control ensures project-specific data access

 ## Notes

 - This directory has its own Terraform state, separate from the main deployment in `../code/`
 - All projects share the existing infrastructure resources (Storage Account, Cosmos DB, AI Search)
-- Each project gets its own dedicated storage container for complete data isolation
+- Each project gets its own dedicated storage container and AI Search index for complete data isolation
-- Container-level RBAC ensures projects cannot access each other's storage data
+- Container-level and index-level RBAC ensures projects cannot access each other's data
 - Cosmos DB collections are project-specific and isolated through RBAC
 - Project names must be unique and follow Azure naming conventions
+- Search indexes are created with a default schema suitable for vector embeddings (1536 dimensions)